GeopaymeEE/ipgp-ip-address-lookup-widget/readme.txt

 If your visitors want to lookup an IP address, the page will refresh and then the data will be shonw under the input box.

 == Changelog ==

+= 0.6 =
+* Fixed compatibility issues with other plugins
+* Checked and tested for Wordpress 4.0.1

 = 0.5 =
 * Added a page in administration where the API key can be changed